 The Kumon Method gifts your child the joy of learning by allowing him to learn according to his ability, and not age nor school grade.
 This is liberating as students are not compared against their peers, but against themselves to be the best they can be.

 To help your child become independent, resilient learners, the Kumon Method levels up your child’s math and reading ability based on his own pace.
-By growing your child’s love of reading, this translates into good writing and comprehension skills essential for any subject in school.
+Growing your child’s love of reading translates into good writing and comprehension skills essential for any subject in school.

 What Life Skills Do Parents Want Their Children To Have?

 More than half a decade ago, Kumon founder Toru Kumon had the foresight to foster the mindset for self-learning in his son who struggled with Mathematics in school.

 He created materials that enabled his son to progress on his own just by studying for half an hour every day, which led to his son even advancing beyond his grade.